contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 5 packets captured
 ```

-Note that the vlan shown in tcpdump is same (i.e. `112`) as what we configured in the VLAN.
-After verifying this, feel free to stop the ping that is still running on
+Note that the VLAN shown in `tcpdump` is same (`112`) as you configured in the VLAN.
-`contiv-vlan-c2` container.
+After verifying this, stop the ping that is still running on `contiv-vlan-c2`.

-# Chapter 5: Applying policies between containers with Contiv
+## Chapter 5: Applying Policies Between Containers with Contiv

 Contiv provide a way to apply isolation policies between containers groups.
-For this, we create a simple policy called db-policy, and add some rules to which ports are allowed.
+To demonstrate, create a simple policy called db-policy, and add some rules to
+which ports are allowed.

-Let's start with `tutorial-node` and create the contiv-net if you start this chapter
+Start with `tutorial-node1` and create the `contiv-net` (if you have restarted
-afresh i.e. after `vagrant up`
+the environment after the previous exercise).

 ```
 vagrant@tutorial-node1:~$ netctl net create --subnet=10.1.2.0/24 contiv-net
 ```

-Next we create a policy called `db-policy` to be applied to all db containers.
+Next, create a policy called `db-policy` to be applied to all db containers.

 ```
 vagrant@tutorial-node1:~$ netctl policy create db-policy